Linear algebra and group theory: Preface

 As a conclusion to this, the finite group case will appear to be reasonably understood, while the continuous case, not.
 Part IV will be dedicated to the study of the closed subgroups $G\subset U_N$, and more specifically the continuous ones, by using heavy machinery, as heavy as it gets.
 We will discuss here the basics of representation theory, then the existence of the Haar measure, and the Peter-Weyl theory, and then more advanced topics, such as Tannakian duality, Brauer theorems, and Weingarten calculus.

-All in all, as already mentioned, we will cover here what can be taught during a 1-year upper division undergraduate course.
-There are of course some other options too, as for instance using Parts I and III, with minimal input from Parts II and IV, for a 1-semester upper division undergraduate course, on linear algebra and group theory.

-At the level of things which are not done in this book, notable topics include the Jordan decomposition, which is the nightmare of everyone involved, teacher or student, and this remains between us, as well as some basic Lie algebra theory, which would have perfectly make sense to include, as a main topic for the last part, but that we preferred to replace by representation theory, and its relation with combinatorics and probability, which are somewhat more elementary, and fitting better with the rest of the book.
+In the hope that you will find this book useful.
+At the level of things which are not done here, notable topics include the Jordan decomposition, which is the nightmare of everyone involved, teacher or student, and this remains between us, as well as some basic Lie algebra theory, which would have perfectly make sense to include, but that we preferred to replace by representation theory, and its relation with combinatorics and probability, which are somewhat more elementary, and fitting better with the rest.

-Finally, let us mention that this way of presenting things has its origins in some recent research work on the quantum groups, and more specifically on the so-called easy quantum groups.
+Let us also mention that this way of presenting things has its origins in some recent research work on the quantum groups, and more specifically on the so-called easy quantum groups.
 The idea there is that there is no much smoothness and geometry, with the main tools belonging to combinatorics and probability.
 Thus, as main philosophy, the present book, while dealing with classical topics, is written with a ``quantum'' touch.

+This book remains an introductory text, and for more, we will recommend some reading at the end.
+Among others, for some help with the preliminaries, you have my general mathematics book \cite{ba1}, for more linear algebra, you have my advanced linear algebra book \cite{ba2}, and for more about groups, you have my group theory book \cite{ba3}.

 Most of this book is based on lecture notes from various classes at Cergy, and I would like to thank my students.
 The final part goes into research topics, and I am grateful to Beno\^it Collins, Steve Curran and Jean-Marc Schlenker, for our joint work on the subject.
 Many thanks go as well to my cats.
 There is so much to learn from them, too.